On day 198 of my 366-day self-care challenge, I went camping.

 In many ways, camping is an exercise in minimalism.
 You learn pretty quickly how to shed extra weight and bulk when you have to carry your own gear or fit it into a small space.

-This kind of getaway is good for my soul, and it makes me appreciate the conveniences I have back at home.
+This kind of getaway is just what I needed to reconnect with myself and appreciate the conveniences I have back at home.

 How do you get away from it all?